moixpo/studerpy/README.md

 # studerpy

-Little open source lib of usefull code in python for Studer-Innotec Product: read datalog, communicate with device, ...
+Open source lib of usefull code in python for Studer-Innotec Product: read datalogs, communicate with device, ...

 This is an ongoing OFFGRID.CH project.
 We are specialist of offgrid energy systems and we commission Studer-Innotec Products:
 -Inverter-chargers: Xtender XTH, XTM and XTS